A Career in Medical Laboratory Science

 Our campus features a classroom and laboratory department consisting of 6 major departments.
-The MT courses are 30 credits total for the year.
+The MLS courses are 30 credits total for the year.

 Lecture and supervised laboratory instruction in pathogenic bacteria, fungi, parasites, viruses, and antimicrobial testing, with emphasis on clinical decisions and medical significance.
 Correlate microbiology results with disease states and conditions in order to assist in the diagnosis and treatment of patients.
 Understanding of the test principles and equipment used in the department.Apply Now